opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ## Run OpenSearch SDK JAVA

-Navigate to the directory that OpenSearch-SDK-JAVA has been cloned to and run main script using `./gradlew run`.
+Navigate to the directory that OpenSearch-SDK-Java has been cloned to and run main script using `./gradlew run`.

 ```
 ./gradlew run